-Now, this sounds like a terrifying task for a site with thousands of pages, but in most CMS, you can find plugins to add the code or in many cases, adding the code to a common header file of the site will also get the job done.
+Now, this sounds like a terrifying task for a site with thousands of pages, but in most CMS, you can find plugins to add the code or, in many cases, add the code to a common header file of the site to get the job done.

 Once you are done with this, you should be good to do.
-Next, you can create custom dashboards on the Google Analytics Web Interface to see and monitor stats that you care about.
+Next, you can create custom dashboards on the Google Analytics Web Interface to see and monitor your care about stats.
 It can be a little confusing at first, but you will be comfortable enough to create custom dashboards and export custom reports with the time you will be comfortable enough.

 Aside from tracking page views and bounce rates, Google Analytics has support for event tracking.
 You can use it to see how many people clicked on the sign-up button, for example.

 These Google Analytics features are all about measuring the traffic and their flow on your site.
 This includes session durations, measuring bounce rates, and measuring new visitors and people who visit your site often; it also has the ability to show how your visitors come to the site and what phones or internet connections they use to access it.